Leverage Knowledge Graph and Large Language Model for Law Article Recommendation: A Case Study of Chinese Criminal Law: Experiment

-The method proposed in this paper can be applied to any type of law articles in any country.
-For research convenience, the law articles datasets employed in this section is derived from the \textit{Amendment (XI) to the Criminal Law of the People's Republic of China}\cite{NPC2020}, ratified during the 24th session of the Standing Committee of the 13th National People's Congress.
-This amendment is systematically structured into two sections: the General Provisions and the Specific Provisions, encompassing a total of 452 articles—101 in the General law articles and 351 in the Specific law articles.
-The CLAKG was constructed utilizing the methodology in Section 3.1.\\ The criminal case data analyzed in this study were obtained from the China Judgments Online \autocite{SPC2023} platform.
+The criminal case data analyzed in this study were obtained from the China Judgments Online \autocite{SPC2023} platform.
 Figure \ref{fig:caipanwang} presents one of the cases.
-In light of the fact that the \textit{Amendment (XI) to the Criminal Law of the People's Republic of China} came into force on March 1, 2021, all judicial decisions used herein pertain to cases adjudicated after this date.
-During this period, due to concerns over information security and privacy protection, the number of publicly available criminal case judgments was limited.
-As a result, certain law articles corresponded with only a limited number of cases, while some provisions had no corresponding cases at all.
-We curated a dataset comprising 1,170 case records, which collectively address law articles from 85 articles within the Specific Provisions.
-To optimize the dataset, we divided it in a manner that maximized the diversity of law articles represented in the test set.
-Specifically, 997 case records were designated for the training set and 173 for the test set.
-The training set encompassed 49 distinct law articles, whereas the test set covered 85 law articles (\textit{zoro shot number = 36}).
-The Adjudicated Case Knowledge Graph was subsequently constructed based on the training data, following the approach outlined in Section 3.1.
+In light of the fact that the Amendment (XI) to the Criminal Law came into force on March 1, 2021, all judicial decisions used herein pertain to cases adjudicated after this date.
+During this period, due to concerns over information security and privacy protection, the number of publicly available criminal case judgments was limited, and the publication policy is outside the control of the authors.
+As a consequence, certain law articles correspond to only a very small number of cases, while some provisions have no publicly accessible cases at all.
+To mitigate this constraint, we exhaustively collected \emph{all} publicly accessible criminal judgments under Amendment (XI) that matched our statutory subset, yielding a dataset of 1,170 case records covering 85 distinct specific-law articles.
+Among them, 997 case records were designated for the training set and 173 for the test set.
+The training set encompassed 49 distinct law articles, whereas the test set covered 85 law articles (zero-shot number = 36).
+Despite this moderate cardinality in absolute terms, the resulting law article recommendation task is already highly non-trivial: the label space is large and severely imbalanced, and, as shown in Section~4.4, several classical text-classification baselines tend to collapse to the majority label.
+Throughout all experiments, the retriever in our framework still operates over all 452 law-article nodes in CLAKG, so retrieving the correct article is not artificially simplified by a small candidate pool.
+The Adjudicated Cases Knowledge Graph was subsequently constructed based on the training data, following the approach outlined in Section~3.1.